tristanqtn/CPP-Genius/README.md

 =================================================================

 In the main function to test all implemented notions you just have to undo the comments.
+Each task is tagged by a comment with the number of the task.